 The Health Hotline 1450 has been created for people with symptoms or people suspecting to have been infected.

 The Austrian Agency for Health and Food Safety (AGES) has established a 24/7 Corona-Information-Hotline 0800 555 621.

 The Federal Ministry of Foreign Affairs regularly updates travel warnings also related to COVID-19.
 Information is provided in German.

 The Federal Ministry of Education, Science and Research offers information and recommendations for schools, students, staff and researchers in German and English.

 Additional information on COVID-19 can be found via the following links:

-While there are currently no reports of major delays on public transport, travellers are advised to check with Austrian Federal Railways for information regarding any disruptions to service.
+While there are currently no reports of major delays on public transport, visitors are advised to check with Austrian Federal Railways for information regarding any disruptions to service.

-Travellers must carry their passport when crossing all borders and are advised to carry photo identification at all times when travelling within Austria.
+All visitors to Austria, must carry their passport when crossing all borders, and are advised to carry photo identification at all times, when travelling within Austria.
 The Embassy recommends carrying a copy of your passport.